tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-nan
+'A single entity comprised of encoded data with a defined structure that contains one instance of a core concept from the perspective of information elements assessed for a data quality need.'

 ### Comment

 'A record from a dataset.
-May be a single row in a table, or rows related across several tables, or a graph of data.
-Single in that it has one instance of a core concept from the perspective of information elements assessed for a UseCase.
+May be a a database tuple in the strict sense, that is a single row in a table, or may be rows related across several tables, or a graph of data.
+A SingleRecord is Single in that it has one instance of a core concept from the perspective of information elements assessed for a UseCase.
 For example, in a use case where occurences are central, a SingleRecord would represent a single occurrence, but could have multiple identifications and multiple taxa related to it in a graph or data structure.
-However, in a UseCase where taxa are central, a SingleRecord would represent a single Taxon entity (and might have multiple occurrences related to it as part of the SingleRecord, so long as the graph was limited before reaching other Taxon entities).'
+However, in a UseCase where taxa are central, a SingleRecord would represent a single Taxon entity (and might have multiple occurrences related to it as part of the SingleRecord, so long as the graph was limited before reaching other Taxon entities).

+A SingleRecord, like a MultiRecord, is Encoded data with a defined structure that can be described as dcmitype:Dataset'

 ********************